 These efforts are consistent with BrightStar’s long-standing goal for the company to be the “Neiman Marcus of home care,” CEO Shelly Sun told Home Health Care News, referring to the high-end department store.

-Based north of Chicago in Gurnee, Illinois, BrightStar is one of the largest franchise-based home care providers in the nation, with more than 300 locations and revenues exceeding $1 billion.
-In 2017, the company added 20 new locations and increased system-wide sales by about $40 million, Sun said.
+Based north of Chicago in Gurnee, Illinois, BrightStar is one of the largest franchise-based home care providers in the nation, with more than 300 locations and system-wide sales of more than $400 million, with a three-year objective of surpassing $1 billion.* In 2017, the company added 20 new locations and increased system-wide sales by about $40 million, Sun said.

 Looking ahead to 2018, BrightStar is targeting even more growth, aiming for 30 new locations.
 As the brand continues to expand, Sun believes it can remain an employer of choice—a critical objective given fierce competition for workers, rising wages and a limited pool of qualified caregivers to meet quickly rising consumer demand.